 Standards and Technical Bulletins

-FORTIFIED Home standards address all technical information and installation requirements for Bronze, Silver and Gold levels of designation.
+FORTIFIED Home standards address all technical information and installation requirements for FORTIFIED Roof, FORTIFIED Silver and FORTIFIED Gold levels of designation.

 FORTIFIED Technical Bulletins serve two purposes.